10 Min Read

 Dr. Kurt works with many men who feel that their wives are always angry.
 Many times they feel frustrated because they don’t know what to do.
 He offers this advice to men struggling to understand their wife's anger:

-This means that it may take awhile for that anger to dissipate.
-You will each need to work on your improving communication so that whatever is causing anger and resentment in either of you is addressed.
+This means that it may take a while for that anger to dissipate.
+You’ll each need to work on improving your communication so that whatever is causing anger and resentment in either of you can be addressed.